ekoerp1/School-Hacks-You-Need-Bookmarklets-/README.md

 Make page look like google classroom- Make the tab cloak into google classroom

+Eruda dev console- bookmarklet to get a more indepth console

 DISCLAMER- this is a archive of my favorite bookmarklet FULL CREDIT to the owners.